This paper contains links, usually to cppreference.com, to explain some terms

 rational();

-The default constructor creates a rational with a numerator equal to 0 and a denominator equal to 1.
+The default constructor creates a rational equal to zero.

 ~rational() noexcept;